-The digital materials for recruitment created by Trialfacts were helpful from the start — something that the ARC team had been unable to do themselves.
+The recruitment methods for research studies created by Trialfacts were helpful from the start — something that the ARC team had been unable to do themselves.
 “Recruitment being mostly digital was good for us because it helps us tap into a different base than we had before, and it didn’t overlap with the people we had already screened,” Emily told us.

 Social media ad for the ARC study